simongomez95/mmo_game/README.md

  * Set your DATABASE_URL environment variable (E.g. `ecto://USER:PASS@HOST/DATABASE`)
  * Set the SECRET_KEY_BASE environment variable with your secret key base
  * run `mix release`

+## How to Play

+To play  using your preferred nickname, go to http://game_url/game?name={your_nickname}
+Or just go to http://game_url/game to play with a random username.

+You can play using the buttons on screen.

+Your character will appear in Green when alive or Red when dead.
+Other players will appear in Yellow when alive or Grey when dead.